Courses offered in this area include:

 This course covers both private and public (government regulation) aspects of international business transactions.
 Specific topics covered may include international sales contracts and the Convention on the International Sale of Goods (CISG), regulation of foreign investment and bilateral investment treaties (BITs), private international dispute resolution (including choice of forum and choice of law clauses, international commercial arbitration, and enforcement of foreign arbitral awards), U.S. customs law, remedies and responses to unfairly traded imports, and the regulation of international bribery through the Foreign Corrupt Practices Act (FCPA) and the OECD Anti-Bribery Convention.

-This course will explore the difficult and complex would of international children’s rights.
+This course will explore the difficult and complex world of international children’s rights.
 Topics covered may include past and present legislation, child labor, children in the sex industry, children living on their own, children and punishment, children in armed conflict, and enforcement of children’s rights.

 This course will consider the historical and contemporary influences on the development of International Human Rights and will proceed to cover the United Nations human rights system, the Universal Declaration of Human Rights, the United Nations Charter and subsequent treaties and conventions in addition to customary international legal rules governing this increasingly important and rapidly evolving area.
 Major consideration will be devoted to the monitoring and enforcement of human rights norms as well as discussion of the controversial issues that dominate the subject.
 Various approaches to human rights will be explored and examined from the perspectives of the United States, Europe, and the Developing World.